 We have both internal and external loan modification programs.
 We use long-term modification programs for borrowers experiencing financial difficulty as a loss mitigation strategy to improve long-term collectability of the loans that are classified as TDRs.
 The long-term program involves changing the structure of the loan to a fixed payment loan with a maturity no longer than 60 months and reducing the interest rate on the loan.
 The long-term program does not normally provide for the forgiveness of unpaid principal but may allow for the reversal of certain unpaid interest or fee assessments.
 We also make loan modifications for customers who request financial assistance through external sources, such as consumer credit counseling agency programs.
 These loans typically receive a reduced interest rate but continue to be subject to the original minimum payment terms and do not normally include waiver of unpaid principal, interest or fees.
-The following table provides information on loans that entered a loan modification program during the periods presented:
+The following table provides information on our TDR loan modifications during the periods presented:

-For the years ended December 31 (\$ in millions) 2019 20 018
+For the years ended December 31 (\$ in millions) 2020 2019

-Credit cards \$ 849 \$ 886
+Credit cards \$ 851 \$ 849

 Consumer installment loans

 Commercial credit products 3 3

-Total \$ 852 \$ 889
+Total \$ 854 \$ 852

-Our allowance for loan losses on TDRs is generally measured based on the difference between the recorded loan receivable and the present value of the expected future cash flows, discounted at the original effective interest rate of the loan.
+Our allowance for credit losses on TDRs is generally measured based on the difference between the recorded loan receivable and the present value of the expected future cash flows, discounted at the original effective interest rate of the loan.
 Interest income from loans accounted for as TDRs is accounted for in the same manner as other accruing loans.

 The following table provides information about loans classified as TDRs and specific reserves.
-We do not evaluate credit card loans for impairment on an individual basis but instead estimate an allowance for loan losses on a collective basis.
-As a result, there are no impaired loans for which there is no allowance.
+We do not evaluate credit card loans on an individual basis but instead estimate an allowance for credit losses on a collective basis.

-At December 31, 2019 (\$ in millions) Total recorded investment Related d allowance Net recorded investment Unp aid principal balance Credit cards \$ 1,146 \$ (550) \$ 596 \$ 1,019 Consumer installment loans Commercial credit products 4 (2) 2 4 Total \$ 1,150 \$ (552) \$ 598 \$ 1,023 At December 31, 2018 (\$ in millions) Total recorded investment Related d allowance Net recorded investment Unp aid principal balance At December 31, 2018 (\$ in millions) Credit cards \$ Related d allowance (546) \$ Unp \$ , , \$ investment \$ investment balance Credit cards \$ investment \$ investment balance Credit cards Consumer installment loans \$ investment 1,203 (546) investment 657 - balan
+At December 31, 2020 (\$ in millions) Total recorded investment F Related allowance Net recorded investment Unpaid principal balance

+Credit cards \$ 1,238 \$ (561) \$ 677 \$ 1,084

+Consumer installment loans

+Commercial credit products 4 (2) 2 4

+Total \$ 1,242 \$ (563) \$ 679 \$ 1,088

+At December 31, 2019 (\$ in millions) Total recorded investment F Related allowance Net recorded investment Unpaid principal balance

+Credit cards \$ 1,146 \$ (550) \$ 596 \$ 1,019

+Consumer installment loans

+Commercial credit products 4 (2) 2 4

+Total \$ 1,150 \$ (552) \$ 598 \$ 1,023